devkral/django-fast-ratelimit/README.md

 Stronger variant of RatelimitExceeded.
 Used for cases where limit is 0 and there is no way to pass the ratelimit.
 It is a shortcut for disabling api.

-Note: it is weaker than the setting `RATELIMIT_ENABLE`
+Note: it is weaker than the setting `RATELIMIT_ENABLED`

 Note: it isn't a subclass from RatelimitExceeded because APIs should be able to differ both cases